 How to Make Canned Apple Pie Filling Better

 What do you do when your canned apple pie filling is too runny?
 What about when it is too bland?
 A few hacks and baking tricks you can try will take your apple pie filling to an entirely new level of amazing.
 Try a few of these ideas and see which ones you like best.

 Salt is a natural flavor enhancer.
 If you think your apple pie filling is slightly bland, add a pinch of salt.
 This will bring out the earthy sweetness in the apples.

 Another simple way to make it taste better is to add more sugar.
 Try to sprinkle and mix in some granulated white sugar.
 This is another simple and effortless way to sweeten apple pie filling.

-But, how do you add sugar to the apple pie filling?
-Some bakers prefer to add sugar with a bit of water and then simmer that mixture on the stove until it becomes a syrup.
+But how do you add sugar to the apple pie filling?
+Some bakers prefer to add sugar with a bit of water and then simmer that mixture on the stove until it becomes syrup.
 Since the canned apple pie filling already contains syrup, I don’t think you have to do this step.